YottaDB/YDBDoc/ProgGuide/extrout.rst

 * xc_status_t gtm_is_file_identical(xc_fileid_ptr_t fileid1, xc_fileid_ptr_t fileid2) - function that determines whether two file ids map to the same file.
 * gtm_xcfileid_free(xc_fileid_ptr_t fileid) - function to release a file id structure.

 Mumps, MUPIP and DSE processes dynamically link to the plugin interface functions that reside in the shared library.
-The functions serve as software "shims" to interface with an encryption library such as libmcrypt or libgpgme / libgcrypt.
+The functions serve as software "shims" to interface with an encryption library such as libmcrypt or libgpgme/libgcrypt.

 The plugin interface functions are: